richinatl/TeamProfileGenerator/README.md

 ## Languages

-JavaScript running on node.js, CSS, HTML
+JavaScript running on node.js with an inquirer dependency, CSS, HTML

 ## Questions